casper-network/docs-redux/condor/index.md

 >
 > N.B.
 This feature is not activated yet.
 See below for details

 Casper 2.0 introduces significant changes in the representation and management of accounts and smart contracts, through the introduction of the `AddressableEntity` type.
-This new structure replaces the separate `AccountHash` and `ContractHash` used in Casper 1.x, bringing a unified approach to interaction with entities on the network.
+This new structure merges the `Account` and `Contract` structures into one unified type Casper 1.x, bringing a unified approach to interaction with entities on the network.
 Contracts can now hold and manage funds directly through associated purses, similar to user accounts.
 They can also manage their own keys, enabling more sophisticated access control.

-There are three fundamental types of Addressable Entity:
+There are three types of Addressable Entity:
 - System Contracts
 - User Accounts
-- Deployed Smart Contracts
+- Smart Contracts

 ##### Account Unification upgrade path
 This feature is a fundamental change to the way that smart contracts interact with the network and each other.
 Moving to this feature requires that applications using smart contracts must analyse, rework and retest their code in order to ensure that their applications will work as intended.
 Therefore, the initial release of Casper 2.0 will not turn this feature on.
 At some point in the future, once agreed by the people participating in the network, an update to the network will be issued which activates this feature.
 This step will not be reversible.